junli7/bloonsSchool/README.md

 monkeyBInitialHitbox (double): Static constant for the initial hitbox of a Bomber Monkey.

-monkeyBIDLEspritePath (String): File path for the Bomber Monkey's idle sprite.
+monkeyBIDLEspritePath (String): file path for the Bomber Monkey's idle sprite.

-monkeyBSHOOTspritePath (String): File path for the Bomber Monkey's shooting sprite.
+monkeyBSHOOTspritePath (String): file path for the Bomber Monkey's shooting sprite.

-explosionSprite (String): File path for the explosion effect sprite.
+explosionSprite (String): file path for the explosion effect sprite.

 MonkeyC Class Variables:

 COST (int): Static constant for the base cost of a Slow Monkey.

-monkeyCIDLEspritePath (String): File path for the Slow Monkey's idle sprite.
+monkeyCIDLEspritePath (String): file path for the Slow Monkey's idle sprite.

-monkeyCSHOOTspritePath (String): File path for the Slow Monkey's shooting sprite.
+monkeyCSHOOTspritePath (String): file path for the Slow Monkey's shooting sprite.

-iceExplosionspritePath (String): File path for the ice explosion sprite.
+iceExplosionspritePath (String): file path for the ice explosion sprite.

-slowDurationMillis (int): The duration (in milliseconds) for which humans are slowed by this monkey's projectiles.
+slowDurationMillis (int): duration (in milliseconds) for which humans are slowed by this monkey's projectiles.
 ```
 Projectile Class Variables:
 ```